Polyethylene glycol 3350/electrolytes (By mouth)

 How to Use This Medicine

 - It is best if you do not eat any solid food for 3 to 4 hours before you start using this medicine.
-You must not eat anything for 2 hours before starting to use this medicine.
-Once you drink your first dose of medicine, do not eat anything until after you are finished with your test.
+You must not eat anything for 2 hours before starting.
+After you drink your first dose of medicine, do not eat anything until after you are finished with your test.

-- This medicine comes as a powder that you mix with water before using.
+- This medicine comes as a powder that you mix with water before you drink it.
+Do not swallow the powder directly.
 Some brands of this medicine also come with a packet of flavoring powder.
 You may use the medicine with or without the flavoring powder.

-- You will need to drink 8 ounces (1 cup) of the medicine and water mixture about every 10 minutes.
+- Drink 8 ounces (240 milliliters) of the mixed medicine about every 10 minutes.
 It is best to drink it fast instead of sipping it.

 - About 1 hour after you drink the first glass of liquid, you should have your first loose stool or mild diarrhea.
 This is how the medicine cleans out your bowels.
 You may have bloating or an upset stomach before the loose stools start.

-- Keep drinking 8 ounces of the medicine mixture about every 10 minutes until your stools are clear.
-Most people need to drink all of the liquid (4 liters) to get completely clear stools.
+- Keep drinking 8 ounces of the mixed medicine about every 10 minutes until your stools are clear.
+Most people need to drink all of the liquid (1 gallon).

-- If you cannot swallow the liquid, it can be given through a tube inserted into your nose.
+- If you cannot swallow the liquid, it can be given through a feeding tube.

 Drugs and Foods to Avoid